Energy Transfer rejects Williams proposals to resolve tax issues

-(Reuters) - Pipeline company Energy Transfer Equity has rejected two possible solutions that rival Williams Cos Inc hoped would resolve tax issues that Energy Transfer believed threatened their $17 billion tie-up.
+NEW YORK (Reuters) - Pipeline company Energy Transfer Equity (ETE.N) has rejected two possible solutions that rival Williams Cos Inc (WMB.N) hoped would resolve tax issues that Energy Transfer believed threatened their $17 billion tie-up.

 Energy Transfer said in a filing with the Securities and Exchange Commission on Wednesday that Williams has proposed two alternative structures for the deal.